-In recognition of the principle that prisoners with a short term fatal prognosis should be transferred to external medical facilities to ensure their best possible care, (Recommendation (98) 6 Rule 51), for humanitarian reasons, the possible transfers of foreign prisoners who are terminally ill and who have strong social ties abroad should be considered.
+In recognition of the humanitarian principle that prisoners with a short-term fatal prognosis should be transferred to external medical facilities to ensure their best possible care, (Rule 51, Recommendation (98)7 concerning the ethical and organisational aspects of health care in prison) consideration should also be given to the possibility of transferring terminally ill foreign prisoners, who so request, to a state with which they have strong social links.
+(Rule 32.8)

 In any case of transfer, extradition or expulsion, steps should be taken to ensure the continuation of medical treatment.
-This may involve the transfer of medical records and the provision of necessary medical aids and medication.
-In any case, medication should be provided for use during transit to the other state.
+This should involve the provision of medication for use during transit to the other state and, where the prisoner consents, the transfer of medical records.
+The CPT has stressed that any such provision of medication must only be done on the basis of a medical decision and in accordance with medical ethics.
+20